oh-lang/oh/wishlist.md

 ## comments

 Comments come in three types: (1) end of line (EOL) comments, (2) mid-line comments, and (3) multiline comments.
-End of line comments are the hash `#` followed by any character that is not `(`.
-All characters after an EOL comment are ignored; the compiler will start parsing on the next line.
+End of line comments are the hash `#` followed by a space;
+the compiler will resume parsing on the next line.
 A mid-line comment begins with `#(` followed by any character that is not a `#`, and ends with `)#` *on the same line*.
 All characters within the parentheses are ignored by the compiler.
 Multiline comments begin with `#(#` and end with the corresponding `#)#` *at the same tab indent*.